hashicorp/consul/website/source/docs/agent/basics.html.markdown

 To prevent an accumulation of dead nodes (nodes in either _failed_ or _left_ states), Consul will automatically remove dead nodes out of the catalog.
 This process is called _reaping_.
-This is currently done on a non-configurable interval of 72 hours.
+This is currently done on a configurable interval of 72 hours.
 Reaping is similar to leaving, causing all associated services to be deregistered.